MarcDrexler/3Commas.BotCreator/README.md

 - 3Commas API key and secret
 - Binance API key and secret

+Note: API Keys will never be stored on your machine.
+They are only available in memory and you have to provide them again next time you start the application.

 ### Why Binance API Keys?

 The App will find suitable Pairs for you.
 It simply query Binance for pairs and orders them by Volume descending.